 • raisins and grapes

 It is crucial to keep any foods or substances that are dangerous for dogs out of their reach.

 If in doubt about a particular food, speak to a veterinarian before giving it to the dog.

-Anyone who suspects that their dog has ingested something potentially harmful should immediately call a veterinarian or an Animal Poison Control Center for advice.
+Anyone who suspects that their dog has ingested something potentially harmful should immediately call a veterinarian or the APCC for advice.